mdn/browsercompat/docs/draft/issues.rst

       canonical, and name={"lang": "translation"} means it is non-canonical.*
     * Feature-sets is a cloud, not a heirarchy.  "color=red" is the same feature as "background-color=red", so needs to be multiply assigned.
-    * A feature-set can either have sub-feature sets (middle of cloud), or features (edge of cloud).
+    * *A feature-set can either have sub-feature sets (middle of cloud), or features (edge of cloud).* - Note - implemented by merging features and feature sets.
-    * Add browser-version-feature-sets, to make positive assertions about a browser-version supporting a feature-set.
-Only negative assertions can be made based on features.
+    * *Add browser-version-feature-sets, to make positive assertions about a browser-version supporting a feature-set.
+Only negative assertions can be made based on features.* - Note - implemented by merging features and feature sets
     * Drop order of features by feature set.
 Client will alpha-sort.
     * browser-version-features.support, drop "prefixed" status.
 If prefixed, support = 'yes', and prefix is set.